ARM-software/CMSIS-FreeRTOS/README.md

 # CMSIS-FreeRTOS

-This repository contains the CMSIS-RTOS adoption of [FreeRTOS Version 10.4.6](https://github.com/FreeRTOS/FreeRTOS/releases/download/202111.00/FreeRTOSv202111.00.zip) as it is released as Software Pack on http://www.keil.com/pack.
+This repository contains the CMSIS-RTOS adoption of [FreeRTOS-Kernel Version 10.5.1](https://github.com/FreeRTOS/FreeRTOS-Kernel/releases/download/V10.5.1/FreeRTOS-KernelV10.5.1.zip) as it is released as Software Pack on http://www.keil.com/pack.
 The [documentation](https://arm-software.github.io/CMSIS-FreeRTOS/) is available under https://arm-software.github.io/CMSIS-FreeRTOS/.

 Use *Issues* to provide feedback and report problems for CMSIS FreeRTOS implementation.